 Anyone who has ever in their life had to move from one home to another knows that it isn’t a pleasant task.
-First, you’ve got to start planning your move.
+First, you’ve got to start planning.
 Going through all your stuff, packing away what you want to take with you, and disposing of the items that didn’t make the cut often takes significantly more time than people have to give.
 All physical labor aside, it can be a very emotionally taxing task, too.
-The above inconveniences can make moving a daunting prospect all on their own, and then you need to factor in the true costs of moving.
+The above inconveniences can make moving a daunting prospect all on their own, and then you need to factor in the true costs of the process.

 Actual Moving Costs

 One of the biggest single expenses you’ll likely face when moving is hiring a moving company.
 Whether their services are all-inclusive (may even come with packing materials, boxes, tape, etc., plus loading, transporting, and unloading your items) or you’re looking at a piece-meal or do-it-yourself approach, this expense is likely to be significant.

 The average intrastate move using a moving company costs, on average, $2300 according to the American Moving and Storage Association.
 Average interstate moves cost nearly double that at $4,300.
 This doesn’t even take into account other expenses such as waste removal, potential storage needed between properties, and the like.

 Even if you use a rental truck or with the help of friends and you’re not going far, packing materials, gasoline, rental fees, consolation prizes for your friends, and maybe a trip to the chiropractor for the sore back that hauling your furniture around may give you will likely add up to $500 or more for a move within 10 miles or so.

 When you move into a new house, you generally have to put down deposits for each utility.
 You may be shelling out $100 each or more to get natural gas, electricity, municipal water, trash service, or any other utilities you need.
 Utility deposits will likely cost you at least a few hundred dollars by the leanest estimates.